WATCHWORD:

 Closing Prayer:

-Lord, the pain of injustice is all around us and it seems we are drawn more toward revenge than mercy, toward meeting injustice with injustice, which just compounds the problem.
+Lord, the pain of injustice is all around us and it seems we are drawn more toward revenge than mercy, toward meeting injustice with more injustice, which just compounds the problem.
 The scriptures tell us that you desire justice that is marked by mercy and redemption.
 Help us to see injustice through your eyes and teach us your way of justice that leads to reconciliation and true healing.
 Thank you, Father, it’s in Jesus name that we pray.
 Amen.